What is Quadrant45?

 Photo: Albert Einstein welcomed at the Newark Airport in 1939.
 I like the era, the airplanes, and well, the signature hair.

 I wasn’t sure where else to put them.
-But here are a few focused on a favorite topic - live historical programs and creative presentations.
+But here are a few focused on a favorite topic - live historical programs, creative presentations, and screenings.

 “Steve Edmiston is a terrific raconteur.
 He unearths facts so improbable that you can't make this stuff up, then masterfully employs a storytelling toolkit of laughter and suspense to make local history come alive and connect it to the bigger picture.
 The result: folks who hear his presentations get both top-notch entertainment, and a deeper sense of connection to their community.”